 - 1/2″ dowel in 14″ pieces

 - Faux feathers

 - Faux fall greenery

-How to Make Your Modern Boho Fall Wreath
+How to Make a Modern Boho Fall Wreath

 Use your spray paint to paint the dowels.
 I used hunter green because I love the deep colours, but any colour would work!
-It took about three coats to get a good colour.
+It took about three coats to get a rich, deep colour.

 Once you have all of your materials gathered, glue the triangle of your wreath together.
 I ran out of my favourite glue, so I used a glue gun (and burned myself five times!).
 If you want the best glue recommendations – look right here!